 Following her attendance at Hong Kong’s Fashion Summit, Senior Consultant Jessica Onyshko discusses consumer awareness, the circular economy and Stella McCartney.

 It’s evident that now more than ever, brands and retailers are looking for resilient supply chains that will reduce their corporate risk and meet growing expectations around sustainability.
-As Stella McCartney put it [over video call]: “be mindful and responsible...have fun!
+As Stella McCartney put it: “Be mindful and responsible...have fun!
 Something is better than nothing”.

-In early September I had the opportunity to attend Hong Kong’s 2018 Fashion Summit, and after only a day, three themes began to emerge as industry experts shared insight on sustainability issues and how to mitigate them in the fashion industry.
+In early September I had the opportunity to attend Hong Kong’s 2018 Fashion Summit where three key themes emerged as industry experts shared insight on sustainability issues and how to mitigate them in the fashion industry.

 Consumer awareness is lacking